Activated Kennesaw Mountain park (BP01) April 25th for an hour. This is a shake down of equipment and mag mount

 My first rig included a Heathkit DX-20 an ARC-5 receiver with a dipole antenna on 40 meters and only one xtal.
 I held the call WA8VDC from 1966 until March 4, 2008.

 After 10 years as a technician on 6 and 2 meters AM, my Elmer urged me to upgrade to General.
 Ok, every time I visited him, he threw the study manual at me.
 A chance meeting with California ham a few years later got me inspired to get the Advanced license and dx has always been the main challenge.
 It took 31 more years, band changes and missing a couple new ones for DXCC to push me to get the extra in Feb.
 2008.
 It is never too late,hi.

 The picture above shows me in 1978 running all Heathkit and reminds of the good times in radio, plus I look a lot younger, hi.
 The current station is in transition.
 Using Heathkit since 1963 it was a hard choice to change.
 Presently I am using a Yaesu FT-950.
-Antennas include a Hygain Explorer 14 beam w/40 meters and a Cushcraft vertical on the roof for 160/80/30 meters.
-A new Cushcraft A3WS sets above the tribander and the 30 meter add on is in the picture below.
+Antennas include a Hygain Explorer 14 beam w/40 meters and a Cushcraft vertical on the roof for 160/80 meters.
+A Cushcraft A3WS sets above the tribander and the 30 meter add on is in the picture below.
 An Icom 706 is on standby and for mobile trips.
 Even get some of the qrp rigs out on occasion.